 The PSPOs are made under the provisions of the Anti-social Behaviour, Crime and Policing Act 2014.
 Failure to comply with the restrictions set out in the Public Space Protection Orders in the areas they apply to is an offence.

-The PSPOs will come begin on Monday 12 June 2017 and will be enforced by Sussex Police, and the Council.
+The PSPOs began on Monday 12 June 2017 and will be enforced by Sussex Police, and the Council.

-There will be new signage across the town where the new PSPOs apply.
-The signs will summarise the PSPOs in place in the areas concerned.
+There is new signage across the town where the new PSPOs apply.
+The signs summarise the PSPOs in place in the areas concerned.